Michael Croft: The National Youth Theatre of Great Britain

-On 24 July 1961, the National Youth Theatre of Great Britain was incorporated as a company limited by guarantee; and by 1970 Croft was able to claim, "We have three companies touring in Europe, four in London, and one in the north-east of England – the whole being run by a full-time staff of four, with a handful of voluntary helpers."
+On 24 July 1961, the National Youth Theatre of Great Britain (NYTGB) was incorporated as a company limited by guarantee; and by 1970 Croft was able to claim, "We have three companies touring in Europe, four in London, and one in the north-east of England – the whole being run by a full-time staff of four, with a handful of voluntary helpers."

-In 1971, Croft was appointed an OBE, and in the same year the NYTGB acquired a permanent theatrical base in the Shaw Theatre, a part of the St. Pancras library.
+In 1971, Croft was appointed an Officer of the Order of the British Empire, and in the same year the NYTGB acquired a permanent theatrical base in the Shaw Theatre, a part of the St. Pancras library.
 The company would perform mainly in the summer months, and a professional group – The Dolphin Theatre Company, of which Croft was also the Director – use it for the rest of the year.
 The latter was to put on some 6 or 7 plays a year, mainly for younger audiences, early ventures including Vanessa Redgrave in Twelfth Night (1971), Mia Farrow in Mary Rose (1972) and Susan Hampshire in The Taming of the Shrew (1974).

 Despite Croft's reputation as an internationally respected director, the NYTGB always struggled against inadequate funding.
 When asked on Desert Island Discs (in 1977) about his ambition to be a writer, Croft ruefully admitted that the only writing he did by then was in the form of begging letters, pleading letters, or letters attacking the Arts Council.
-He also said that, by then, the National Youth Theatre had probably put on between 100 and 120 plays, and that applications to join it were running at about 3000 a year.
+He also said that, by then, the National Youth Theatre had probably put on between 100 and 120 plays, and that applications to join it were running at about 3,000 a year.

 On 15 February 1978, Croft was a subject of the TV programme This is Your Life.
 In the early 1980s, the National Youth Theatre was again in financial difficulty.
 They moved out of the Shaw in 1981, the company's future being in doubt, and the Dolphin Theatre Group disbanded.

 Death

 Croft would not live long enough to see the National Youth Theatre saved by a commercial sponsorship deal in 1987.
 He died of a heart attack at the age of 64, alone at his home in Kentish Town, London, on 15 November 1986.
-His funeral was led by the recently ordained Chris Bryant; he had been a victim of an assault by Croft aged 16.
+His funeral was led by the recently ordained Chris Bryant.

 Abuse allegations

 In 2017, the National Youth Theatre released a statement acknowledging that they had received complaints in 2013 and 2016 alleging that Croft had committed “serious offences”.
-In 2025, the Labour MP Chris Bryant said that he had been sexually abused by Croft when he attended the National Youth Theatre in London at the age of 16.
+In 2025, Bryant said that he had been sexually abused by Croft when he attended the National Youth Theatre in London at the age of 16.
 He said at least one other boy during his time at the National Youth Theatre was also abused by Croft.
 The National Youth Theatre responded with a statement that it was "very sorry that this happened to him and to others who have previously shared with us their accounts of historic abuse by the same perpetrator".